syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/Getting-Started.md

 {% endtabs %}

-## Unloading PDF document from the PDFViewer
+## Unloading PDF document from the PDF viewer

 The SfPdfViewer control allows you to unload the PDF document from the viewer when the control is not in use anymore.
 This releases the PDF document and all its associated resources.